EverydayHealthLogo

 • Medical School: University of Ia Roy J & L Carver Com | Baylor College of Medicine in Houston, Texas

-Is Dr. Baum board certified in MOHS-Micrographic Surgeon?
+Is Dr. Baum board certified as a MOHS-Micrographic Surgeon?

 Yes, Dr. Christian Baum, MD is board certified by the American Board of Dermatology